fobo66/personal-website/_posts/2020-01-01-understanding-gradle.md

 I wanted to share this code in more common way, via plugin, so I decided to create my own plugin.
 After I was done with it, I realized how little I know and understand about Gradle.
 Official docs are not clear enough and spread across different pages, and articles across the internet are often outdated.
-Getting the knowledge about Gradle helped me understand how Android build system works, how can we effectively configure our builds and how to effectively automate some tedious tasks.
+Getting the knowledge about Gradle helped me understand how Android build system works, how can we effectively configure our builds and how to effectively automate some tedious tasks, as well as debunk some myths about it.
 So, I decided to write this article.

 For me to properly understand Gradle, it was helpful to really understand the concept of the build system.
 Historical references helped me much here, along with studying GNU make and Ant.
 So I decided to use similar approach in this article.